 Bootcamps, micro schools, virtual academies, and learning communities of all sizes and scales need a robust solution that supports their business today, tomorrow, and years down the line.

 If learning opportunities now, or in the future, have a place in your larger business, you’ll need a platform that can scale with you.
-While Mighty Networks is one of many options, it’s worth considering all the alternatives before landing on the perfect tool.
+While Mighty Networks is one of many options, it’s worth considering all the other alternatives to mighty networks before landing on the perfect tool.

 Choose Disco as the platform that will scale with you

-Disco can do it all: Help you start from scratch to build a learning community, market your offerings, and bring new members into the fold.
+Disco can do it all in one platform: Help you start from scratch to build a learning community, market your offerings, and bring new members into the fold.
 From there, we help you maintain your community, address member needs, and create enriching learning experiences.
-Once you’re up and running, Disco can help you monetize more of your offerings, collect payments, offer discounts, and ultimately generate revenue that can become an additional or a solo means of income.
+Once you’re up and running, Disco can help you monetize more of your membership site through your offerings, collect payments, offer discounts, and ultimately generate revenue that can become an additional or a solo means of income.

 Don’t just hear it from us, though — book a live demo or watch one here.
-We’re also offering 14 days free to play around on our platform and learn about what Disco really has to offer.
+We’re also offering 14 days free to play around on our platform and learn about what Disco really has to the key features we offer.